The next election for Multnomah County will be the May 21, 2024 Primary Election.

 - Activities and history of the League of Women Voters.

 - Local and state ballot measures (during election season).
 League speakers are trained to share balanced information that will help voters make informed choices on their ballots.
 Our presentations provide background information and discuss both pros and cons for each measure.
-For the November 2008 election, our volunteers spoke to over 950 people at 40 speaking engagements.
+For general elections, LWV speakers address between 20 and 40 groups of voters at churches, businesses, clubs and congregant living facilities.

 To schedule a League speaker for your group, please contact our office at 503-228-1675 or email@example.com.
 Helpful details to provide when you contact us include: